-The water system is now experiencing fall and winter demand that is well below the peak demand that occurred in the summer of 2023.
-We completed a demand study from records received for August 2023.
-The day of maximum pumpage was determined and selected records were received from the city.
-The water records from the City show Friday, August 18th as being the day of maximum usage.
-This day exceeded demands reported in our August 10, 2023, letter in connection with the moratorium.
-We reviewed the hourly records on the day of maximum usage and have tabulated those hourly results.
+The water system is now experiencing summer demands that have the potential to exceed the available supply and pumping capacity of the city.
+We previously completed a demand study from records received for August 2023.
+In summary we reviewed the hourly records on the day of maximum usage and have tabulated those hourly results.
 Based on the number of September 2023 connections of 2,108 and a per unit density of 2.79 persons per unit calculates a population of 5,882.
-For August 18th, the maximum daily demand was 4,242,888 gallons which equates to a per capita demand of 721 gallons per capita.
+For August 18th, the maximum daily demand was 4,242,888 gallons which equates to a per capita demand of 721 gallons per capita per day.
 The maximum hourly demand occurred at 6 AM at a rate of 1,236 gallons per capita.
-Since the September analysis of water usage, 11 additional homes have been brought online.
+Since the August 2023 analysis of water usage, 28 additional homes have been brought online.

 To meet the demand placed on the system all pumps at the Eastside Pump Station were in use.
 The design of a pump station to conform to the TCEQ requirements has the largest pump out at any given time as it is the backup pump in the event any of the three remaining pumps fail.
-Although the system performed during the summer of 2023, we recommend during the fall the city have the pumps and electrical switch gear checked out and flow test be run to determine if any work is required to minimize the probability of a pump or switch gear failure next summer in the event the new supply to the Central Pump Station is not in place.
+The city reports that all four pumps have been required to meet 2024 summer demands to date except for one day.
+The city completed a site visit, pump testing and electrical review of the station on November 28, 2023.
+The findings of that evaluation along with recommendations was published to the City on December 27, 2023.